erudinsky/Azure-Bicep-Workshop/Workshop/6-Client-with-vuejs.md

 In this lab we will look into client side part.

-To host our client's part (vue.js) we want to use [Static Web Apps](https://azure.microsoft.com/services/app-service/static/?wt.mc_id=MVP_387222#overview).
-Static Site Web Application resource has been provisioned as part of the main deployment, let's review it's template.

 ## Objectives

 By the end of this lab, you will be able to: